gkotas/Alias-for-Windows/README.md

 # Alias for Windows
-This is my implementation to mimic bash's built-in [alias](https://ss64.com/bash/alias.html) command.
+This is my implementation to mimic bash's built-in [alias](https://ss64.com/bash/alias.html) and unalias commands.
 The syntax is meant to be as similar to the built-in command as possible.
 Additional arguments will work as intended.
 See the Known Issues section for more details.